slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 embedding_matrix = embedding_layer.get_weights()[0]
 ```
-For example, since we set our output_dim = 2, each word is represented by 2 elements, or weights:
+For example, since we set our output_dim = 2, each word is represented by 2 weights:

 ```
 [[ 4.24065441e-03  6.88085705e-03] (index 0)